mlpack/mlpack/doc/user/load_save.md

 ### Letterbox transform

-The letterbox transform resizes an image's dimensions to `imgSize x imgSize` but keeps the aspect ratio of the original image.
+The letterbox transform resizes an image's dimensions to `width x height` but keeps the aspect ratio of the original image.
 Whitespace is then filled in with `fillValue`.